Ani511/space_weather_visualiser/README.md

-This code creates a user-friendly web application called the Agnirva Space Weather Visualizer.
+This code creates a user-friendly web application called the Space Weather Visualizer.

 Working: